 Languages for Software-defined Networks.
 Nate Foster, Arjun Guha, Mark Reitblatt, Alec Story, Michael J. Freedman, Naga Praveen Katta, Christopher Monsanto, Joshua Reich, Jennifer Rexford, Cole Schlesinger, David Walker, and Rob Harrison.
 IEEE Communications Magazine, Vol. 51, No. 2.
 February 2013.

 Abstractions for Network Update.
 Mark Reitblatt, Nate Foster, Jen Rexford, Cole Schlesinger, and David Walker.
 SIGCOMM, August 2012.

 Splendid Isolation: A Slice Abstraction for Software-Defined Networks.
 Stephen Gutz, Alec Story, Cole Schlesinger, Nate Foster.
 HotSDN, August 2012.

 Modular Protections against Non-control Data Attacks.
 Cole Schlesinger, Karthik Pattabiraman, Nikhil Swamy, David Walker, and Benjamin Zorn.
 CSF, July 2011.

 I occasionally have the opportunity to take on summer research interns.
 Please contact me if interested.

-Julie Newcomb (University of Washington) on design and analysis of end-user automation for the Internet of Things (under submission).
+Julie Newcomb (University of Washington) on design and analysis of end-user automation for the Internet of Things.
 Summer 2016.